 We have an updated monthly list of local festivals, fetes and one off events and use the locally produced ‘Broad Sheep‘ to keep up-to-date with the local music and craft scene.
 We can help you to plan your visit in advance especially with Covid restrictions meaning you still need to book certain attractions in advance.
-The Small Breeds Farm at Kington for children and those born early is a must see.
+The Small Breeds Farm and Owl Centre at Kington for children is a must see.
 Pentre Farm at Presteigne is ideal for little ones to get close to animals.

 There is a forest school at Bucknell for outstanding adventures.

 Play Planet Hereford with a miniature high street is a wonderful soft play centre and great for youngsters as a rainy day activity.